 Three Aspirations were drafted, one for each of our intentions from planning, in this order: 1) to make the Commission operate more effectively, 2) to support youth who come into contact with the juvenile justice system, and 3) to prevent youth from coming into contact with the juvenile justice system in the first place.

-With those intentions in mind, the committee drafted the following Aspirations, which were approved by the Commission at its April 2020 monthly meeting.
+With those intentions in mind, the committee drafted the following Aspirations, which were approved by the Commission at its April 2020 monthly meeting, and revised slightly in January 2021.

 Aspirations for our Community